-Output 7.6.3 Point Replication
+Output 8.6.3 Point Replication

-Note the difference in the arrangement of the designs created by using design replication (Output 7.6.2) and point replication (Output 7.6.3).
+Note the difference in the arrangement of the designs created by using design replication (Output 8.6.2) and point replication (Output 8.6.3).
 In design replication, the original design is replicated a specified number of times; but in point replication, each run in the original design is replicated a specified number of times.
-See the section "Replication" on page 685 for more information on design replication.
+For more information about design replication, see the section "Replication" on page 650.

-Example 7.7: Mixed-Level Design Using Design Replication and Point Replication
+Example 8.7: Mixed-Level Design Using Design Replication and Point Replication